Researchers recognised for their scientific contributions

 As part of the Young Tall Poppy program, the award winners will spend the next year sharing their knowledge with school students, teachers and the broader community through a series of workshops, seminars and public lectures.

-Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Professor Kevin Hall, said the Awards recognised the promising potential of the University’s emerging researchers.
+Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Associate Professor Kevin Hall, said the Awards recognised the promising potential of the University’s emerging researchers.

 “Dr Gardner and Dr Yoong are two outstanding early career researchers that have already demonstrated significant impact in their respective fields.
 The esteemed network of Young Tall Poppies provides a national platform to bolster the research understanding and outcomes of issues that are impacting communities around the world.”